 The latest restoration at Savannah’s Owens-Thomas House & Slave Quarters is part of a national movement to change the way we talk about American history.

-It’s a crisp winter day downtown, and I’m following Browning-Mullis’s instruction, eyeing the antebellum mansions that are grand enough that they could have been among the 30 percent of Savannah households that owned slaves in the mid-nineteenth century.
+It’s a crisp winter day downtown, and I’m following Browning-Mullis’s instruction, eyeing the antebellum mansions that are grand enough that they could have been among the 30 percent of Savannah households that owned enslaved people in the mid-nineteenth century.
 While I explore, a tour guide on a passing trolley is rattling off the utopian ideals of Georgia’s founder, James Oglethorpe.

 In the earliest days of the colony, Oglethorpe declared a prohibition against a few things he feared would make Georgians less industrious, including land ownership, inheritance, rum and slavery.
 To restrict slavery in the 1700s South is a surprising inclination; less surprising is that Oglethorpe’s prohibition was, at first, ardently opposed, and soon after, patently ignored.
 Though there had already been hundreds of enslaved people openly bought and sold in the city of Savannah, when the prohibition was lifted statewide in 1750, the floodgates were opened.